Goldman Sachs Private Wealth Management

 Clients may also pay commissions, commission equivalents, mark-ups, mark-downs and spreads.
 Fees for custody, family office services and consolidated reporting may also apply.
 Clients will also be responsibly paying any expenses or fees related to mutual funds and private investment funds.

 Prospective and current clients should be aware that Goldman Sachs and its advisors are compensated for the sale of securities, banking products and other investments and services.
-Furthermore, they receive higher fees and compensation for investing clients' assets in affiliated products, which means they're more likely to recommend those products as opposed to outside products.
+Furthermore, they receive higher fees and compensation for investing clients' assets in affiliated products, which means they may be more likely to recommend those products as opposed to outside products.

 Opening an Account With Goldman Sachs Private Wealth Management